On the Convergence of the Self-Consistent Field Iteration in Kohn-Sham Density Functional Theory: Local Convergence of the SCF Iteration

 \end{lemma} \begin{proof} Using the continuity of $H(X)$, the fact that $X$ is in a sufficiently small neighborhood of $X^*$ and Lemma \ref{lm:sensitivity}, we obtain

 which proves \eqref{eq:equiv-d}. \end{proof}

 \begin{theorem} Suppose that Conditions \ref{cond:exc} holds.
-Let $X^*$ be a solution to the KS equation \eqref{eq:KS} whose $H(X^*)$ satisfies Condition \ref{cond:UWP}, $X$ be in a sufficient small neighborhood of $X^*$, and $Y$ be the SCF iterate obtained from $X$.
+Let $X^*$ be a solution to the KS equation \eqref{eq:KS} whose $H(X^*)$ satisfies Condition \ref{cond:UWP}, $X$ be in a sufficient small neighborhood of $X^*$, and $Y$ be a solution obtained from running one SCF iteration with $X$ as the starting point.
 Then

 \end{theorem} \begin{proof} For convenience of exposition, we introduce $\dX := X^*-X$ and $\dY := X^* - Y$.
 Recalling the fact that $\nabla E(X) = H(X)X$, we obtain the first-order Taylor expansion of $\nabla E(X^*)$ at $X$ as follows, \bea H(X^*)X^* = \nabla E(X^*) &=& \nabla E(X) + \nabla^2 E(X)[\dX] + O(\|\dX\|_2^2)\nonumber\\ &=& H(X)X + H(X)\dX + B(X)[\dX] + O(\|\dX\|_2^2)\nonumber\\ &=& H(X)Y + H(X)\dY + B(X)[\dX] + O(\|\dX\|_2^2). \eea Using Lemma \ref{order} and substituting $X^*$ by $Y+\dY$, we have \bea X^*(X^*)\zz H(X^*)X^* &=& (Y+\dY)(Y+\dY)\zz(H(X)Y + H(X)\dY + B(X)[\dX] + O(\|\dX\|_2^2)) \nonumber\\ &=& YY\zz H(X)Y + Y\dY\zz H(X)Y + \dY Y\zz H(X)Y \nonumber\\ && + YY\zz H(X)\dY + YY\zz B(X)[\dX] + O(\|\dX\|_2^2). \eea By using the fact that $X^*$ is a global solution of \eqref{eq:KS} and $Y$ is an SCF iterate obtained from $X$, we have